Messages from the President & CEO

 More details about our history, and our future, will be shared here in the months to come.
 For now, please consider supporting Hillside as a 185th birthday present.
 Your contributions make our work possible.

 As always, thank you for your interest in our important work.

 Jan 18, 2022

 Hillside is a part of the communities we serve.
-Our employees don’t just work closely with young people, adults and families—they’re our neighbors.
 Their challenges are our challenges, and our successes impact their lives and so many others.
 Many families that we work with struggle with multigenerational economic mobility and racial inequities.

 Our ongoing DE&I work includes elements such as: